ucla-pls/jreduce/README.md

 JReduce will now try to produce the smallest jar-file that satisfies the predicate.
 The predicate will be run in separated workspaces so that they do not interfere with each other.
-In this case the `{}` will be substituted with an unpacked and reduced folder of classes, and the `%` prefix means that the input is a file.
+In this case the `{}` will be substituted with the unpacked and reduced folder of classes, and the `%` prefix means that the input is a file.
 Like this:

 ```